umbraco/UmbracoDocs/Implementation/Composing/index.md

 ## Types of Composers
-Umbraco comes with the following Composer interfaces and runs them in this order:<br/>
+Composers are responsible for drawing together the different components an Umbraco application is composed of.
+They implement the following Composer interfaces which controls the order in which they are run:<br/>
 `IRuntimeComposer`<br/>
-There should only ever been one IRuntimeComposer and it belongs to Umbraco.
-You can safely ignore that one for now.
-Just know that it will compose before anything else.
+There should only ever been one IRuntimeComposer in an application and it belongs to Umbraco, this Composer runs first before all other composers, do not mess with the IRuntimeComposer.

 `ICoreComposer`<br/>
-Then, all ICoreComposer instances compose.
+After the IRuntimeComposer has 'composed' - all ICoreComposer instances also 'compose'.
 They compose all the default elements that Umbraco needs to run.

 `IUserComposer`<br/>
-And then, all IUserComposer compose.
-If you are writing a package, or extending Umbraco, or creating a site, you most probably want to implement IUserComposer.
+Finally, all IUserComposer instances 'compose'.
+These types of composers are for developers/implementors to use to customise and extend Umbraco or use in Package development.

 :::warning
-Ordering of composers is important, as the last one added in can override previously added composers if you wish to override something.
+Ordering of composers is important, the last one added can override a previously added composer! - make sure when overriding that your composer that is overriding is composing after the composer that adds the element you want to override!
 :::

 ## Collections
->"Collections of elements", such as the content finders collection Collections are another concept that Umbraco uses to make things simpler, on top of DI.
+>"Collections of elements", for example the ContentFinders collection Collections are another concept that Umbraco uses to make things simpler, on top of DI.
 A collection builder builds a collection, allowing users to add and remove types before anything is actually registered into DI.

-Below is a list of collections that details their collection type and how items for this collection out of the box for Umbraco is registered.
+Below is a list of collections with their corresponding 'collection type' and how items for this collection 'out of the box' are registered.

 | Collection                | Type      | Registration                                                      |